Making Milk Raw Again

 What Makes Raw Milk Better

-So, does breed matter?
-Actually, yes!
-Holstein cows and Jersey cows are the two I am personally most familiar with when it comes to milk and the differences.
-When I first started learning about the truth about raw milk, I was consuming milk that came from Holstein cows.
-I had never had anything different, so it tasted fine to me.
+I had never had anything different than Holstein milk, so it tasted fine to me.
 Holsteins yield a high production, and is why they are the common choice for dairy farmers.
-However, learning about Jersey milk…oh this was a game changer.
+However, when I learned about Jersey milk, I was hooked.
 The creaminess and sweetness that a Jersey cow milk produces is enough to make you turn your back on their black and white cousins.
 After switching to Jersey milk, I can’t look back.
-It’s THAT good.
+It’s really that good.
 Digging into the benefits of A2/A2 milk is also worth looking into if you care about the specific breed of cow you’re getting milk from.

-Probiotic plug: Raw milk has LOADS of natural, GOOD bacterias that help our bodies thrive.
+Probiotic plug: Raw milk has loads of natural, good bacterias that help our bodies thrive.
 This is 100% lacking in conventional dairy because the good bacteria is killed along with any possible bad ones when pasteurization occurs.
 You can get a lot more information about the “Magic of Raw Milk” on this article from the Weston A. Price Foundation.

 It really is nature’s perfect food…